philmayes/midi_maker/README.md

 * `voice` is the General Midi name.
 If the style is `perc`, the voice should be a percussion name.
 * `volume` is TODO

+Voice encompasses both midi voices and midi percussion.
-Each voice is assigned to a separate MIDI channel for a maximum 15 voices and an additional 10 `perc`[ussion] styles.
+Each voice is assigned to a separate MIDI channel.
+There can be a maximum of 15 voices and an additional 10 `perc`[ussion] styles.

 ### volume